 - After-school program to learn about managing finances as a young adult

 *BRIDGE uses applications and rubrics to decipher placement of funds.

 **Normal Community High School via Beyond The Books Education Foundation

 Making a (Green)house a Home

-The goal of this grant is to provide a functional space that can be used by all students enrolled in the agrisicence program over time (approximately 275 per school year).
-This project will have direct impact on the achievement of students in agriscience program in various ways, including: access to a laboratory space, real-world experience in creating a business plan, marketing, sales, and financial statements, and to experience learned concepts of animal health and nutrition through a pig from the agriscience teacher's farm.
+The goal of this grant is to provide a functional space that can be used by all students enrolled in the agroscience program over time (approximately 275 per school year).
+This project will have direct impact on the achievement of students in agroscience programs in various ways, including: access to a laboratory space, real-world experience in creating a business plan, marketing, sales, and financial statements, and to experience learned concepts of animal health and nutrition through a pig from the agroscience teacher's farm.